 - (1) If it is reasonable to assume that the conditions for confiscation of the equivalent sum of money are met, seizure of the person concerned's movable and immovable assets may be ordered to secure enforcement.
-If there are cogent reasons justifying this assumption, such asset seizure shall be ordered. - (2) Asset seizure may also be ordered to secure enforcement of a fine and the anticipated costs of the criminal proceedings where a judgment or summary penalty order has been made against the accused. - (3) There shall be no seizure to secure the costs of enforcement. - (4) The claim to be secured, including the amount of money, shall be designated in the order.
-In addition, the order shall indicate a sum of money which the person concerned may deposit in order to avert enforcement of and demand the setting aside of the seizure; section 108 (1) of the Code of Civil Procedure shall apply accordingly. - (5) Sections 102 to 110 shall apply accordingly. - (6) The possibility of issuing an order pursuant to section 324 of the Fiscal Code shall prove no obstacle to issuing an order pursuant to subsection (1).
+If there are cogent reasons justifying this assumption, such asset seizure is, as a rule, to be ordered. - (2) Asset seizure may also be ordered to secure enforcement of a fine and the anticipated costs of the criminal proceedings where a judgment or summary penalty order has been made against the accused. - (3) Seizure is not effected to secure the costs of enforcement. - (4) The claim to be secured, including the amount of money, must be designated in the order.
+In addition, the order must indicate a sum of money which the person concerned may deposit in order to avert enforcement of and demand the setting aside of the seizure; section 108 (1) of the Code of Civil Procedure applies accordingly. - (5) Sections 102 to 110 apply accordingly. - (6) The possibility of issuing an order pursuant to section 324 of the Fiscal Code poses no obstacle to the issuing of an order pursuant to subsection (1).